iq-motion-control/iq-module-communication-doc/docs/manual/manual_throttle.rst

 Module Support
 ===============
+The throttle parsing and modes described here apply to speed modules.
+While servo modules can also receive commands to spin, they are not considered throttle commands for the purposes of this documentation.
+Controlling servos will be covered in a separate section.

+Speed Modules
+**************

-.. table:: Module Support for Throttle Commands and Modes
+.. table:: Speed Module Support for Throttle Commands and Modes

 	+-------------+------------------------------------+
 	| Module      | Throttle Support                   |